Proven leadership for an Alamance County that works for everyone.

 - Co-founded, directed, and played lead saxophone in the Alamance Jazz Band, now in its 32nd year, an 18-piece jazz ensemble formed under the auspices of Alamance Arts (formerly Alamance County Arts Council) to provide a forum for those interested in performing or enjoying big band music, a true American art form.

 Alamance Regional Medical Center (ARMC), Burlington, NC (1978 – 2014)

 Bob was a member of the senior executive team for over 35 years, with extensive experience in strategic planning, budgeting, management, development of new initiatives, and collaboration with others.

 Areas of Responsibilities

 For his later years at ARMC, Bob served as Senior Vice President and was responsible for strategic planning, physician recruitment, physician network development, and community health initiatives.
-Prior responsibilities included operational oversight of most hospital departments, and he served for many years as the nursing home administrator of the Skilled Nursing Division of Memorial Hospital (now Edgewood Place) of Alamance County.
+Prior responsibilities included operational oversight of most hospital departments.
+He also served for many years as the nursing home administrator of the Skilled Nursing Division of Memorial Hospital (now Edgewood Place) of Alamance County.

 Bob’s Early Years

-Prior to his career as a healthcare executive, Bob had a variety of occupational experiences.
-Bob says, “Every one of my job experiences provided me with valuable skills, lessons, and perspectives that I have used throughout my life and use even today.”
+Prior to his career as a healthcare executive, Bob held a variety of jobs.
+Bob says, “Every one of my job experiences provided me with valuable skills, lessons, and perspectives that I have used throughout my life and today.”

-After college, Bob served as a part time substitute teacher in public schools for a year, and then discovered the hospital world when he took a job as an on-the-job trainee in the field of respiratory therapy.
+After college, Bob served as a part-time substitute teacher in public schools for a year, and then discovered the hospital world when he became an on-the-job trainee in respiratory therapy.
 He was a respiratory therapist for five years, both as a staff therapist and as a manager, before going on to graduate school in health care administration.